 In-Year appeals (appeals for current year groups)

 To submit an In-Year appeal you must have applied for, and been refused, a place for your child in the current academic year.
-Your appeal will be heard within 30 school days of your Notice of Appeal Form (see below) being received.
+You must submit your Notice of Appeal within 20 school days of notification that your application was unsuccessful, and your appeal will be heard within 30 school days of your Notice of Appeal Form (see below) being received.
 You will receive notice of the date of the appeal hearing at least 10 school days in advance.

 Sixth Form Appeals